Mirrors for Earth’s Energy Rebalancing

 Global temperatures are rising at an unprecedented rate.
 As the planet warms, extreme heat is becoming more frequent and more intense, placing growing pressure on communities, ecosystems and infrastructure.
 While reducing emissions remains essential, practical solutions are also needed to help people adapt today.

-Three MEER cooling approaches: reflective cooling canopies, passive radiative cooling paint, and reflective reservoir systems
+Diagram showing three MEER cooling approaches: reflective cooling canopies, passive radiative cooling coatings, and reflective water systems with how they work and typical applications

 Reflective canopies · PDRC cooling paint · Water cooling systems